 While at Golden Gate, Tony worked under Jack Combs, his predecessor at CSBC.
 In 1976, Tony completed his doctoral studies at the California Graduate School of Theology in Southern California.
 He served as pastor of Anglo and ethnic churches in Southern California.
 The last church he served as pastor before joining CSBC was the Slavic Evangelical Baptist Church of Hollywood, where Tony and his wife, Victoria, are still members.

 Victoria Ahaev’s godly parents and grandparents were also from the former Soviet Union.
 Although born in New York, Victoria has lived all her life in the Los Angeles area.
 She is meticulous with language and is fluent in Russian and Spanish as well as English.
-Tony and Victoria have two children: a married daughter with one son who owns her own business and a son who is working on his PhD in Middle Eastern languages and cultures.
+Tony and Victoria have two children: a married daughter with one son who owns her own business and a son who is completing his PhD in Arabic languages and literature.